jamiewilbraham/azure-docs/articles/cognitive-services/containers/includes/container-gathering-required-parameters.md

 ## Gathering required parameters

-There are three primary parameters for all Cognitive Services' containers that are required.
+There are three primary parameters for all Cognitive Research Technologies' containers that are required.
 The end-user license agreement (EULA) must be present with a value of `accept`.
 Additionally, both an Endpoint URL and API Key are needed.

 ### Endpoint URI `{ENDPOINT_URI}`